yegor256/iccq.github.io/pages/src.md

 ## Judges # {#judges}

+These people are the appraisers:

   * [Giancarlo Succi](https://scholar.google.com/citations?user=PdMO57sAAAAJ&hl=en), Innopolis University
   * [Qianxiang Wang](https://ieeexplore.ieee.org/author/37278378900), Huawei

-We are building a committee of judges right now.
+We are still building the committee, the list will be extended soon.
 {:.firebrick}

 --